PDS 70: Circumplanetary disks

-In July 2019 astronomers using the Atacama Large Millimeter Array (ALMA) reported the first-ever detection of a moon-forming circumplanetary disk.
+In July 2019, astronomers using the Atacama Large Millimeter Array (ALMA) reported the first-ever detection of a moon-forming circumplanetary disk.
 The disk was detected around PDS 70 c, with a potential disk observed around PDS 70 b.
-The disk was confirmed by Caltech-led researchers using the W. M. Keck Observatory in Mauna Kea, whose research was published in May 2020.
-An image of the circumplanetary disk around PDS 70 c was published in November 2021.
+The two planets and the superposition of PDS 70 c and the protoplanetary disk was confirmed by Caltech-led researchers using the W. M. Keck Observatory in Mauna Kea, whose research was published in May 2020.
+An image of the circumplanetary disk around PDS 70 c separated from the protoplanetary disk was finally confirming the circumplanetary disk and was published in November 2021.